Contact: Tami Doyle

 Honor Squad General Information

 The Iowa Cheerleading Coaches’ Association and the Iowa High School Athletic Association are proud to sponsor the Iowa Cheer Honor Squad.
-This squad will perform at the half times of two or three Iowa High School Football Championship Games on November 17, 2017.
+This squad will perform at the half times of two Iowa High School Football Championship Games on November 22, 2019.
 We hope to have up to 200 cheerleaders participating in this event, representing ICCA member schools throughout Iowa.
-Honor Squad Director is Tami Doyle (firstname.lastname@example.org)
+Honor Squad Director is Tami Doyle (email@example.com)

 Requirements needed to participate

-8. Participants are required to follow all guidelines established by the ICCA.
-These guidelines will include polices covering appearance, behavior, conditioning, etc. The participating member will also be required to follow good conduct polices set by individual schools.
+- Participants are required to follow all guidelines established by the ICCA.
+These guidelines will include policies covering appearance, behavior, conditioning, etc. The participating member will also be required to follow good conduct policies set by individual schools.

 If one of the coaches is unable to attend, a school employee may bring the candidates.
 This must be approved IN ADVANCE with the Honor Squad Director.
 The school employee must bring a letter from the school district superintendent or his/her designee stating the employee’s relationship to the school and why the head coach cannot attend.
 This should only occur in case of an emergency, as it is important that the coach attend the practices and performances.